cthulhustig/autojimmy/README.md

 ### Windows: Microsoft Defender SmartScreen prevents the installer from running
-This happens because the installer executable isn't digitally signed so Windows doesn't know who created it.
+This happens because the installer executable isn't digitally signed so Windows doesn't know who created it and therefore doesn't automatically trust it.
 Auto-Jimmy is just a passion project, so it doesn't really make sense for me to purchase the digital certificate that would allow me to sign it.
 If you want to make Windows run the installer, you can do the following:
 1. Click the "More info" link directly under the warning text
 2. Click "Run anyway"